flpflan/u-freecam/README.md

 ### Bypassing XignCode3

 > Note: This only applies to Windows applications.
-> Bypassing on Android should occur automatically (injection is required when the app starts). \
+> Bypassing on Android should occur automatically (Needs to be loaded together when the app starts). \
 > This method only bypasses XignCode3 itself.
 You must handle file integrity checks and other protection mechanisms on your own. \
 > If you have any questions, please submit an Issue.